MarktW86/azure-psdocs-processing/azureipps/0/AADRM/Add-AadrmSuperUser.md

 ## PARAMETERS

 ### -EmailAddress
-Specifies the email address of a user in your organization when you want to grant this user super user privileges.
+Specifies the email address of a user in your organization to grant this user super user privileges.

 ```yaml
 Type: String